Go to Next Chapter -- Return to Contents/Index

 time she would catch one of her victims before she got away.
 She had brought with her a laundry sack

 to put her in and a spool of twine to tie the sack.
-What she did not expect, as she rang the doorbell, was the
+What she didn’t expect, as she rang the doorbell, was the

 “I'm not sure yet,” he replied, rotating the

-“If she doesn't go away,” Tanya advised, “call the
+“If she doesn’t go away,” Tanya cried, “call the

 police!”